Thursday, June 7, 2012

 07.06.12.
 Serial, quake trashed, house, snowy, red zone, Avonside Dr

-Landcheck on CERA website became obfuscation: I tried to check zoning of various Retreat Rd, Avonside Dr, Silverdale Pl addresses, even my Burnside home address, but CERA website gave "Address... not found."
-Despite Council yellow stickers I'd seen at Bowie Pl, I found a Bowie Pl address red zoned.
-CERA webmaster was obscuring house zoning information.
-The original Landcheck website had clearly shown address zonings, red, orange, green, white.
+CERA website, Landcheck: I tried checking zoning of various Retreat Rd, Avonside Dr, Silverdale Pl addresses, even my Burnside home address.
+CERA Landcheck: "Address... not found."
+Despite Council yellow-stickers I'd seen in Bowie Pl, I found a Bowie Pl address was red-zoned.
+Original Landcheck clearly showed address zonings: red, orange, green, white.
 No search hassles.
-Now, despite the importance of NZ National govt, land zoning information, CERA was opaque.
+Now, despite the importance of NZ National government's land-zoning information, CERA obfuscated.

-CERA website gave the NZ National govt, land purchase offers, for red zone, insured residential properties:
+CERA website gave NZ National government's land purchase offers for red-zone insured residential-properties:

 "Option 1 - the purchase price paid for your property will be based on the most recent rating valuation for your land, buildings and fixtures and the Crown will take over all insurance claims for the damage to your property.